Technology Behaviour & Emotions Health & Well-being

 Christian Gallen

-Christian is a Senior Presenter and National Trainer for Attitude.
-He has spoken to over 100,000 young people nationwide during his long presenting career.
-Christian manages all the social media and online content for Attitude and is passionate about seeing young people make great choices online and offline.
+Christian has spoken to over 100,000 young people nationwide during his long career as a youth communicator and presenter.
+His passion is seeing young people make great choices and thrive, both online and offline.

 James Beck